marcosoft47/freenect-python/README.md

 # Functions

+## With runloop()

+The freenect runloop is the main body.
+Every loop it calls a function to handle the video and depth.
+It also gives you the Device Pointer, which allow you to control / read stuff like the motor, accelerometer and LED.

+Useful if your project relys heavily in the Kinect.
+If you only need the video/depth map, check how to avoid using the runloop in a section below.

 ### _freenect.runloop(depth=None, video=None, body=None, dev=None)_
 **arguments: function, function, function, freenect.DevPtr**

-This is what we can call the main function.
-This function is pretty much a while True function.
+This is the main function.
+It's pretty much a while True.
 The functions are supposed to handle the depth, video and everything else, in order.
 This is pretty much the only way to get a **freenect.DevPtr**.

 If you have multiple kinects, you can specify which kinect you are using by providing the device context.